DataDog/documentation/content/en/logs/guide/docker-logs-collection-troubleshooting-guide.md

 ### Docker Daemon started after the Host Agent

-If the Docker Daemon starts while the host Agent is already running, restart the Agent to retrigger container collection.
-This troubleshooting tip only applies to Agent versions prior to 7.17.
+For Agent version prior to 7.17, if the Docker Daemon starts while the host Agent is already running, restart the Agent to retrigger container collection.

 ### You didn't mount the docker socket when you started the Container Agent